ecolangelo/easystax/README.md

 easystax
 ========

 library to deal with StAX API for xml parsing.
-The library use Woodstock as provider for XMLInputFactory and XMLOutputFactory
+The library uses Woodstock as provider for XMLInputFactory and XMLOutputFactory

 ### import with maven
 <pre>